 Meanwhile, preheat the oven to 350ºF.

 Bake the cookies for 15 to 20 minutes, until the edges just barely begin to brown.
 Let cool completely before proceeding with jam.
-Spread desired jam on the flat side of each solid cookie.
-Dust the top of the cut-out cookies with confectioners’ sugar and press the flat sides together, with the raspberry preserves in the middle and the confectioners’ sugar on the top.
+Spread jam on the flat side of each solid cookie.
+Dust the top of the cut-out cookies with confectioners’ sugar and press the flat sides together, with the jam in the middle and the confectioners’ sugar on the top.
 Serve or store in the refrigerator in a sealed container for 2-3 days.

 Source: Adapted from The Barefoot Contessa